-We will invite 13,500 people to take part.
+We will invite 13,500 people to take part in the postal/online survey.
 Based on a previous survey undertaken by the Keele research team, we are anticipating a 33% response to the survey administration which will provide 4495 responders, of whom 85% will provide consent to medical record review and linkages (this is based on response to the Hill Study response and consent; the Hill study was a population survey which used the same methodology outlined for this survey and involved practices from across the West Midlands).